intel-iot-devkit/smart-video-workshop/optimization-tools-and-techniques/README.md

 # Optimizing Computer Vision Applications
-This tutorial shows some techniques to get better performance for computer vision applications with the OpenVINO™ toolkit.
+This tutorial shows some techniques to get better performance for computer vision applications with the Intel® Distribution of OpenVINO™ toolkit.

 ## 1. Tune parameters - set batch size